Full-Thrust/ftmap/README.txt

 conventional images to the specified color.
 The results with non conventional images will be undefined.

+Certain values should can be undefined by commenting out with ';'

+; foregroundColor - don't use this setting if color sprites or sprites not white on black ; leaderColor - don't set this if you don't want lines draw from the label to the object ; locusColor - don't set this if you don't want dot drawn at the exact location of the game object

 Formatting data file from game report
 -------------------------------------